tanuj208/CipherForces/README.md

     - Solve Challenges
     - Keep track of attempts and successes

+# Challenge Upload
+For challenge upload, the security scheme should adhere to a specific format for proper execution.
+The uploaded file should be in a zip file containing a folder having the following contents:
+ - encrypt.py
+ - decrypt.py
+ - generate_keys.py
+ - keys.json

+The above programs should have the same functionality as their names.
+All the files should take a command line argument and output the respective content in the console itself without any other redundant data.

 # How to Run

 To run, clone the directory, then type the following commands, inside the cloned directory.